syncfusion-content/wpf-docs/wpf/DateTimePicker/DateTime-formatting.md

 ## Custom display pattern

 You can also set the custom pattern for displaying the datetime in the `DateTimeEdit` control by using the [CustomPattern](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DateTimeBase~CustomPattern.html) property.
-You can enable the custom display pattern by setting the `Pattern` propety value as `CustomPattern`.
+You can enable the custom display pattern by setting the `Pattern` property value as `CustomPattern`.

 {% tabs %}
 {% highlight XAML %}